NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 The flux declaration creates a [flux state variable](central_concepts.html#fluxes).

 The source and target locations can some times be restricted along connections.
-This will be documented separately.
+This is documented under [advanced concepts](advanced_concepts.html).

 The flux unit must be [convertible](units.html#conversion) to the unit of the source (if it is a variable, otherwise the unit of the target) divided by the sampling step unit of the model application.
 Note that this means that Mobius2 will multiply the magnitude of the flux with a unit conversion to make it match the model sampling step unit, so that the same model can be run at different time scales without changes to the model code.